GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/sticker/index.md

 ### Behavior actions

-**Only follow the position property**
-Update the property value for "only follow the position".

 **Stick**
 Stick on another object.

-**Toggle Only follow the position property**
-Toggle the property value for only follow the position.
-If it was true, it will become false, and if it was false it will become true.

 **Unstick**
 Unstick from the object it was stuck to.

-### Behavior conditions

-**Only follow the position property**
-Check the property value for only follow the position.

 _No expressions for this behavior._